 - Include “recommendations to verify” in every report or written correspondence dealing with contractor performance.

-- Follow-up in writing asking the owner/developer if their verification of the work confirmed compliance by the contractor, manufacturer or fabricator.
+- Follow-up in writing asking the owner/developer if their verification of the work confirmed compliance by the contractor, manufacturer, or fabricator.

 - Limit construction phase services wherever possible.
 The project rarely has a sufficient budget to allow for detailed verification of design compliance.
 This is where the risk ultimately lies.

 Remember that when the “high risk, low margin” aspect of our industry is combined with an aggressive plaintiff’s attorney, designers are likely to be brought into the dispute process as a party for construction defect issues that deal more with methods and materials than design errors.

-Every letter, memo and report has the possibility of being transformed into an arrow aimed at you.
+Every letter, memo, and report has the possibility of being transformed into an arrow aimed at you.
 The risk management mindset demands that we become more careful and cautious about describing and limiting our scope of work to design tasks.

 About the Author

-As an internationally recognized risk management-consultant, his industry training company serves construction organizations nationwide and overseas in the areas of liability mitigation.
-Bill has participated as an industry spokesman before The American Institute of Architects, The Construction Specifications Institute, Pacific Coast Builders Conference, the California and Nevada Contractors State License Boards and the Association of General Contractors.
+As an internationally recognized risk management consultant, his industry training company serves construction organizations nationwide and overseas in the areas of liability mitigation.
+Bill has participated as an industry spokesman before The American Institute of Architects, The Construction Specifications Institute, Pacific Coast Builders Conference, the California and Nevada Contractors State License Boards, and the Association of General Contractors.

+Disclaimer: JDi Data’s series of ‘Views from the Expert’ blogs provide information and expanded points of interest for our clients and partners.
 These are personal blog posts.
 The opinions expressed here are the authors’ and not those of JDi Data or any other person.